in

 • Automatic

 These are the covers that resemble massively-sized tarps.
-They float above your pool water surface and are held in place by a set of water packets.
-They do an excellent job of taking debris out of your swimming pool, particularly if they are made out of a robust non-permeable material.
+They float above your water surface and are held in place by a set of water packets.
+They do an excellent job of taking debris out of your wading area, particularly if they are made out of a robust non-permeable material.

 Winter covers, on the other hand, are not designed to hold heavy loads.
 This encompasses everything from torrential rain to a stray animal.
 As a result, putting up a pool fence or boundary around the area is an important idea for safety.